adrianjhpc/cirrus-website/about/hardware.md

 When employing hyperthreads, the core count doubles to 20,160.

 #### GPU compute nodes

+The Cirrus Phase II GPU nodes added 36 Plainfield blades (single GPU node with two Intel processors and four GPUs).
+These blades were similar to the two existing blades in Cirrus, except that they have Intel CascadeLake processors (6248) rather than Intel Xeon Gold 6148 (Skylake) and 2933 MHz memory.

 The Cirrus GPU compute nodes each contain two 2.4 GHz, 20-core Intel Xeon Gold 6148 (Skylake) series processers.
 Each of the cores in these